AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 ### Reading public storage in private
 You can't read public storage in private domain.
 But nevertheless reading public storage is desirable.
 There are two ways:

+1. For public storage that changes infrequently, use the slow updates tree!
+More details TBD

-1. You pass the data as a parameter to your private method and later assert in public that the data is correct.
+2. You pass the data as a parameter to your private method and later assert in public that the data is correct.
 E.g.:
 ```rust
 struct Storage {
    token: PublicState<Field, 1>,